 The Graduate Affairs Committee (GAC) is responsible for awarding departmental financial support, including assistantships and fellowships.
 The Training Grant Committee is responsible for appointments to the training grant.
 GAC also makes nominations for all university-wide awards.
 Each February, all students, regardless of their source of support, must submit a progress report in order to remain a student in good standing.

 NIH T32 Training Grant

 All graduate students are strongly encouraged to apply for stipend support from governmental and private organizations.
-Predoctoral fellowships are offered by the National Science Foundation, the Environmental Protection Agency, the Department of Energy, the National Institutes of Health, and the Ford Foundtion.
+Predoctoral fellowships are offered by the National Science Foundation, the Environmental Protection Agency, the Department of Energy, the National Institutes of Health, and the Ford Foundation.
 The Sigma Xi Grants-in-Aid of Research program has smaller amounts of research money available.

 Alton and Bishop Fellowships

 All doctoral candidates will be considered for support by the Kirby and Jan Alton Graduate Fellowship and the Linton and June Bishop Graduate Fellowship for the following year.
 Selection criteria will be based primarily on research accomplishments as documented by published papers, manuscripts submitted, research presentations, and research grants applied for and awarded.

 Robin Hightower Genetics Graduate Support Fund

 All graduate students are eligible to apply for support by the Robin Hightower Genetics Graduate Support Fund.
 This competitive award is based on a proposal for improving student research or dissemination of research.
 Support may include research, travel, field work, and other expenses.
 The recipient(s) shall be in good academic standing and have innovative ideas and a strong work ethic.
 A call for applications is made each spring by the graduate coordinator.

-Mote Graduate Support Fund for Genetics / Medical Research
+Mote Graduate Support Fund for BIOMedical Genetics Research